tylergrinn/tygr-switch/README.md

 }
 ```

 The `switch` sass mixin takes in a name for the switch and a list of all the states it can be in.
 Both parameters should match the ones passed in to the `useSwitch` react hook.
 You should always enclose this mixin within a selector, just like above, because it makes use of the sass parent selector: `&`.
+The parent selector should target the same element that you spread the switch container object over.

 ## Step 3: hide and show elements conditionally using `data-[name]`